Radio City Music Hall

 Explore Radio City Music Hall TV & movie locations!

 The Hall is most famous for being the home of New York’s legendary Rockettes, who are known for their Christmas Spectacular Performance.
-The Christmas Spectacular is an eight-week show that occurs once a year, and is always a sell-out, ever since its 1933 debut.
+The Christmas Spectacular is an eight-week show that occurs once a year and is always a sell-out, ever since its 1933 debut.
+In June 2016, the Rockettes were featured in their first summer show, The New York Spectacular.

 Radio City Music Hall got its name because the building’s first tenant was the Radio Corporation of America, and in its early years the complex was known as “Radio City.”
 Radio City Music Hall was designed to offer spectacular entertainment at a that the average New Yorker could afford, making the hall the “palace for the people.”